-Other federal agencies also promote, in different and broader ways, CIE.66 One example is an EEOC rule on affirmative action for workers with disabilities in federal employment.67 Another is a U.S. DOL rule, 41 CFR Part 60-0741, that establishes a nationwide goal that 7% of workers hired under federal contracts are people with disabilities.68 Moreover, the federal government has funded multiple grant opportunities to promote CIE.69 There is also research showing the benefits of CIE.70
+Other federal agencies have also promoted, in different and broader ways, competitive integrated employment.
+One example is an EEOC rule on affirmative action for workers with disabilities in federal employment.
+Another is a U.S. DOL rule, 41 CFR Part 60-0741, that establishes a nationwide goal that 7% of workers hired under federal contracts are people with disabilities.
+Moreover, the federal government has funded multiple grant opportunities to promote competitive integrated employment.
+There is also research showing the benefits of CIE.